ChristopherRabotin/bungiesearch/README.md

 *Required:* must be a dictionary where each key is the name of an elasticsearch index and each value is a path to a Python module containing classes which inherit from `bungiesearch.indices.ModelIndex` (cf. below).

 ### ALIASES
-*Optional:* list of Python modules containing classes which inherit from `bungiesearch.aliases.SearchAlias`.
+*Optional:* a dictionary whose key is the alias namespace and whose value is the Python module containing classes which inherit from `bungiesearch.aliases.SearchAlias`.

-### ALIAS_PREFIX
+If the namespace is `None`, then the alias will be named `bungie`.
+If the namespace is an empty string, there will be no alias namespace.
+The provided namespace will be appended by an underscore.
-*Optional:* allows you to define the prefix used for search aliases.
-Defaults to `bungie_`.
-Set to an empty string to not have any alias at all.
+In the example above, each search alias defined in `myproject.search_aliases` will be referenced as `$ModelObj$.objects.bsearch_$alias$`, where `$ModelObj$` is a Django model and `$alias$` is the name of the search alias.

-For example, if a search alias is called `title_search`, then it is accessed via `model_obj.objects.bungie_title_search`.
 The purpose is to not accidently overwrite Django's default manager functions with search aliases.

 ### SIGNALS
 *Optional:* if it exists, it must be a dictionary (even empty), and will connect to the `post save` and `pre delete` model functions of *all* models using `bungiesearch.managers.BungiesearchManager` as a manager.